mathesar-foundation/mathesar-wiki/design/specs/add-formula-column.md

 The formula selection menu is quite long since there are a lot of formula to choose from.
 To reduce the strain, the dropdown is divided into categories of formulas that are text, number, random generator and so on.
 There is search option where user can search the category or the formula name to directly use a formula.
 There is a recent section where the user can see their last three used formulas to quickly jump on that.

 ![](https://share.balsamiq.com/c/svLZHynK3NqVkjofBmqgMj.png)

-### Quit explorer button

-Quit explorer lets the user to quit the data explorer view.
-The action is followed by a modal and those are explained in the [warning modal section](#modal-for-warning-before-qutting-the-explorer).